apple1417/bl-sdk-mods/Readme.md

 Also note that there may still be various other issues with an increased level cap, this only fixes that most items stopped spawning.

 Compatible with both BL2 and TPS.

+### Onezerker
+Ever felt gunzerking with two different guns was too complicated?
+No?
+Well too bad.
+Makes you gunzerk with two copies of the same gun instead of two different ones.
+Thanks to FromDarkHell for finding the object which lets you gunzerk with only one equipped gun.

+Only compatible with BL2 (obviously).